United Way School’s Out

-Children’s programs focus on Children ages 6-12 and celebrate the diverse cultural background of each child while introducing Canadian society through activities, games, discussion, books and interaction with positive mentors.
+United Way School’s Out focuses on children ages 6-12 and celebrates the diverse cultural background of each child while introducing Canadian society through activities, games, discussion, books and interaction with positive mentors.

 - Saturday Program | This program runs from September to June and is a great time for kids to build lasting friendships, connect to their community and gain helpful life skills.